Eurydia/notes-on-clean-programming-language/src/pages/index-mirror.md

 // Language: Clean

 n ::  Int
-n =: -0xD  // dec -13
+n =  -0xD  // dec -13
-n =:  0
+n =   0
-n =:  0xd  // dec  13
+n =   0xd  // dec  13
 ```

-More information about built-in operations and functions on integers can be found on [Appendix A: StdInt](./appendix-a/stdint).
+More information about built-in operations and functions on integers can be found on [Appendix A: StdInt](appendix-a/stdint).

-#### 2.1.2 Real Number Type
+#### 2.1.2 Real Numbers

 **Type annotation**: $\textbf{Real}$